Meghana290607/EV-Charge-and-Range-Analysis/4.Dashboard/README.md

-This folder contains the created dashboard.
+This folder contains the created dashboard by using different visualizations and KPI cards.